Marie O'Riordan

-Marie O'Riordan was the final journalist to interview Nobel Peace Prize winner Mother Teresa, Saint Teresa of Calcutta, for a documentary about street children in Calcutta, now Kolkata, India in 1997 aged 22.
+Marie O'Riordan was the final journalist to interview Nobel Peace Prize winner Mother Teresa, Saint Teresa of Calcutta, for a documentary about street children in Calcutta (now Kolkata), India, in 1997, aged 22.
 The documentary made by the Irish broadcaster called Suffer Little Children aired hours before Mother Teresa died on 5 September 1997.

 Television award

-She won a Sony RTÉ Irish national television short film award for Elaine in Wonderland on 22 December 1990 aged 15.
+O'Riordan won a Sony RTÉ Irish national television short film award for Elaine in Wonderland on 22 December 1990, aged 15.
 The short film first aired on national television on 17 November 1990.

 Media

 The global business awards judge appeared on radio and television from the age of 13.
 She has interviewed Academy Award recipients Paul Newman, Cate Blanchett, Charlize Theron, Michael Caine, Quentin Tarantino and Renée Zellweger.
-She reported on a news story for CNN aged 20.
+O'Riordan reported on a news story for CNN aged 20.
 She recorded a documentary with a Holocaust survivor aired in Ireland in 2005.
-She made a third world documentary in Africa in 2006 in the Kenyan cities of Nairobi and Mombasa.
+She made a Third World documentary in Africa in 2006 in the Kenyan cities of Nairobi and Mombasa.
 She was accepted into Forbes Councils in January 2020.

 Psychology formula

-The social media influencer developed a psychology formula with Dr. Naoisé O'Reilly in 2013 named the Periodic Table of the Development of Results also known as Purple Success.
+The social media influencer developed a psychology formula with Dr. Naoisé O'Reilly in 2013, named the Periodic Table of the Development of Results, also known as Purple Success.
 They specialised in understanding the psychology behind success using a process called Purple Psychology.
 O'Riordan is an INFJ personality type and has ambidexterity.
 She was interviewed on national radio in Ireland about having a photographic memory and a sensory processing disorder.
 Other issues discussed were with regards to the autism spectrum and the LGBTQ community.
 The mentor and philanthropist founded the Forever Method to help in "humanizing business" advising governments, royal families, Fortune 500 companies, olympians, paralympians, world champion athletes and Hollywood actors.

 Philanthropy award

-Originally from Croagh, County Limerick, O'Riordan was presented with an honorary philanthropy award in Abu Dhabi, United Arab Emirates for a recycled technology project to educate children in Africa in December 2011.
+Originally from Croagh, County Limerick, in Ireland, O'Riordan was presented with an honorary philanthropy award in Abu Dhabi, United Arab Emirates for a recycled technology project to educate children in Africa in December 2011.